priyatam/pie/README.md

 ## Overview

-If I can see what I write
-I should build
-what I see, If I can build what
-I SEE
-I can build what
-I think therefore I build.

 A minimalist website builder for semantic content with an emphasis on Plain text, Markdown, HTML5, CSS3, Responsive Web Design, and injectable Lamdas.

 ## Three principles